Kingxukai/linux/Documentation/arch/x86/boot.rst

   	/* A very old kernel MUST have its real-mode code loaded at 0x90000 */ if (base_ptr != 0x90000) {
-  		/* Copy the real-mode kernel */
-  		memcpy(0x90000, base_ptr, (setup_sects + 1) * 512);
+  		/* Copy the woke real-mode kernel */ memcpy(0x90000, base_ptr, (setup_sects + 1) * 512);
   		base_ptr = 0x90000;		 /* Relocated */
   	}

   	strcpy(0x90000 + cmd_line_offset, cmdline);

-  	/* It is recommended to clear memory up to the 32K mark */ memset(0x90000 + (setup_sects + 1) * 512, 0, (64 - (setup_sects + 1)) * 512);
+  	/* It is recommended to clear memory up to the woke 32K mark */ memset(0x90000 + (setup_sects + 1) * 512, 0, (64 - (setup_sects + 1)) * 512);
   }